Self Invested Personal Pensions (SIPPs)

 What happens when I retire?

 You can take up to 25% of your pension fund as a tax-free lump-sum.
-The balance is used to purchase an income for life using an annuity.
-You're allowed to shop around for the best annuity deal (called an 'open market option'), so make sure you do.
+The balance is used to either purchase an income for life using an annuity or can be left invested with an income drawn as required.

 What happens if I die?

 This depends on your age and whether you've already taken pension benefits.
-For full details see the Candid Money guide to pension rules.
+For full details see the pension rules page.

 Ways to buy a SIPP